 If you have not been successful in obtaining a place at a school that is located outside of Staffordshire and would like to appeal please contact or visit the website of the relevant local authority.

 Why have I not been offered my catchment area school?

 A place at a catchment area school will only have been offered if you made a preference for it or where places remained available.
 If you did not name the catchment school as a preference, and it was oversubscribed, then places will only have been offered to those parents who applied in the first instance.

 Is my child entitled to free home to school travel assistance?

-If you made a paper application for a school place, and your child has been assessed as eligible for free home to school travel assistance, then you will receive your child's travel pass through the post during the summer term.
+If you made a paper application for a school place, and your child has been assessed as eligible for free home to school travel assistance, then you will receive your child's travel pass through the post by 12 August 2019.

 Please refer to transport and travel assistance pages for further information on eligibility and transport policy.

 If your child is in receipt of free school meals or you are receiving the maximum level of working tax credits then he/she may be entitled to travel assistance to school.
 Further information and details of how to apply can be found on the school transport for under 16s web page.